goto-eof/andre-i-test-selenium-cucumber-spring-boot-jpa-hibernate-postgresql-hybrid/README.md

 # Moreover

-- this application was developed on Linux and tested on Linux Ubuntu 24.04 LTS and Windows 11
+- this application was developed on Linux and tested on Linux Ubuntu 24.04 LTS (and should work also on Windows 11)
 - for Linux users: in case of browser issues, make sure that firefox or chrome were not installed from snap (but with apt-get install)